 Severe infections by these bacteria cause discharges from either one or both nostrils, at times signaled by unproductive hacking and dry coughs, especially when you wake the pigs up.

-Treatment For A Runny Nose
+What is the Best Treatment For A Runny Nose in Guinea Pigs?

 Full recovery for guinea pigs is a slow and gradual process that needs to be taken with caution to avoid further complications of the condition that the affected pig(s) is in.